ANCHOR: LLM-driven Subject Conditioning for Text-to-Image Synthesis: Experiments and Results

-\paragraph{Quantitative Results} On analysis of the scores presented in Table \ref{table:metrics_non_entity}, the SAFE models outperform both baseline Diffusion models on the {\n} Non-entity test set.
-The explicit guidance through both finetuning and subject conditioning contributes towards capturing the intended meaning of captions and also producing more news media-like images.
-Caption-Rewriting on the other hand performs significantly worse on all our benchmark metrics, signaling that the generations are not well aligned with abstractive prompts.
+On analysis of the scores presented in Table \ref{table:metrics_non_entity}, {\s} outperforms both baseline Diffusion models on the {\n} Non-entity test set.
+Similarly, LoRA fine-tuning only improves on image fidelity, while showing lower image-caption alignment.
+The explicit guidance through both fine-tuning and subject conditioning contributes towards capturing the intended meaning of captions and also producing more aligned images without changing the encoder architecture.
+Caption rewriting on the other hand performs significantly worse on our benchmark metrics, signaling that CLIP-based encoders face challenges in comprehending situated context even when translated descriptively.